gesiscss/web_tracking/README.md

-# Web Tracking
+# Web Tracking: a library to analyize web browsing behavior.

-> Web browsing trajectory analysis library.

 ## Install